-What is your trigger for adulticiding operations? (check all that apply) Arbovirus data Best professional judgment Complaint calls (Describe trigger for application: GEIR - more than one call per square mile) Landing rates (Describe trigger for application GEIR - more than one bite per minute) Light trap data (Describe trigger for application GEIR - more than 5 human biting mosquitoes per trap per night) Comments: Please attach a map of your service area (or a website link to that map). www.norfolkcountymosquito.org/service-request/ SOURCE REDUCTION (Tire Removals) If you practice source reduction methods, such as tire removal, please fill out the section below, else skip ahead to the next section.
-Please describe your program: NCMCD advises residents/Boards of Health in person or via phone or internet to empty any containers that may hold water on their property.
+Best professional judgment

+Complaint calls (Describe trigger for application: GEIR - more than one call per square mile)

+Landing rates (Describe trigger for application GEIR - more than one bite per minute)

+Light trap data (Describe trigger for application GEIR - more than 5 human biting mosquitoes per trap per night)

+Please attach a map of your service area (or a website link to that map). www.norfolkcountymosquito.org/service-request/

+SOURCE REDUCTION (Tire Removals)

+If you practice source reduction methods, such as tire removal, please fill out the section below, else skip ahead to the next section.

+Please describe your program:

+NCMCD advises residents/Boards of Health in person or via phone or internet to empty any containers that may hold water on their property.
 When performing site visits, personnel will overturn containers that hold water with mosquito larvae present.
-In 2012 NCMCD initiated a tire removal program which continued into 2017.
+In 2012 NCMCD initiated a tire removal program which continued into 2018.
 The District picks up tires from residents who request this service.
 Tires must be off the rim and the District takes no more than 10 tires per resident per year.
 The District also removes dumped tires from the environment.
 Locations are reported as employees find tires during routine field work.
-819 tires were removed and recylced in 2017.
-What time frame during the year is this method employed? year round Comments: WATER MANAGEMENT/DITCH MAINTENANCE If you have a water management or ditch maintenance program, please fill out the section below, else skip ahead to the next section.
-Please check all that apply: Inland/freshwater Saltmarsh Please describe your program:
+1,182 tires were removed and recylced in 2018.

+What time frame during the year is this method employed? all year

+WATER MANAGEMENT/DITCH MAINTENANCE

+If you have a water management or ditch maintenance program, please fill out the section below, else skip ahead to the next section.

+Please check all that apply:

+🔀 Inland/freshwater

+🔀 Saltmarsh